temporalio/temporal-learning/docs/getting_started/java/first_program_in_java/index.md

 ### Retry Logic

-Without Temporal Orchestration, you must implement timeout and retry logic within the service code.
+Without Temporal oversight, you must implement timeout and retry logic within the service code.
 It makes it your code hard to read with your recovery logic living right next to business logic.
 With Temporal, you can specify timeout configurations in the Workflow code as Activity options.